zulfadz/the-plain/_posts/2022-05-29-finite-difference-order.md

 Footnote

-[^1]: Credit to [Computational Seismology: A Practical Introduction](https://www.amazon.com/Computational-Seismology-Introduction-Heiner-Igel/dp/0198717415), [Berkeley Python Numerical Methods](https://pythonnumericalmethods.berkeley.edu/notebooks/Index.html) and [Heiner Igel's course](https://www.coursera.org/learn/computers-waves-simulations) from which I learned and refer to for materials on this topic.
+[^1]: Credit to [Computational Seismology: A Practical Introduction](https://www.amazon.com/Computational-Seismology-Introduction-Heiner-Igel/dp/0198717415), [Berkeley Python Numerical Methods](https://pythonnumericalmethods.berkeley.edu/notebooks/Index.html) and [Heiner Igel's course](https://www.coursera.org/learn/computers-waves-simulations) from which I learn and refer to for materials on this topic.